CEO of Europe's Largest Bank Discusses Innovation, New Technology and HSBC's Approach to Cryptocurrencies - ExBulletin

 HSBC is pretty busy.
 Can you comment on the Innovation Banking division, the acquisition of Silicon Valley Bank, and other future plans?

 I’m glad I did.
 First of all, the reason we acquired Silicon Valley Bank UK is because HSBC funded entrepreneurs 158 years before him, helping entrepreneurs grow their businesses and exploring opportunities around the world.
 It was founded with the clear intention of Therefore, it was a natural strategic fit for us to acquire the UK division of Silicon Valley Bank.
 They are technology, life sciences and innovation entrepreneurs.
-And why wouldn’t we want to bank on the very groups that are building tomorrow’s technology, tomorrow’s healthcare system? is.
+And why wouldn’t we want to bank on the very people who are building tomorrow’s technology, tomorrow’s healthcare system?
+They are the natural group of entrepreneurs we should bank for. .
 So it was a strategic opportunity.
-We were very happy to work on this.
+We were very happy to do it.
 It’s been 3 months since I bought the business and I am really happy with it.
 It exceeded my expectations.
 Customers have responded positively, opening more accounts in the last three months in our UK operations than in the three months prior to the acquisition.

 And what I really wanted to do is incorporate that into the rebranding.
 HSBC Innovation Bank combines the best of both worlds, SVB UK’s expertise, sector focus and ecosystem with his HSBC financial strength.